 After changing these variables, save the file, then restart MyPLC with service plc start.
 You should notice that the password of the default administrator account is no longer root, and that the default site name includes the name of your PLC installation instead of PlanetLab.
-As a side effect of these changes, the ISO images for the boot CDs now have new names, so that you can freely remove the ones names after 'PlanetLab Test', which is the default value of PLC_NAME through the 'Joining' tab.
+As a side effect of these changes, the ISO images for the boot CDs now have new names, so that you can freely remove the ones names after 'PlanetLab Test', which is the default value of PLC_NAME configured in PLC_ROOT_USER and PLC_ROOT_PASSWORD, or create a real user through the 'Joining' tab.
 Do not forget to select both PI and tech roles, and to select the only site created at this stage.
 Login as the administrator to enable this user, then login as the real user.